When to Plant

 There is no one best grass to plant in any area of North Carolina.
 The decision should be based on region, microclimate, intended use or wear at the site, and desired appearance.
 Over the last several years, zoysiagrass lawns have become increasingly popular.
 Each grass has its merits and disadvantages.
 Other lawn grasses found in the area to a lesser degree are centipedegrass, bermudagrass, fine fescues, and tall fescue + Kentucky bluegrass mixes.
 All of these grasses are used across much of the state, although some species lend themselves more to certain regions.
-The Turfgrass Selection Aid or the NC State Lawn Care App can provide additional information to help determine the best grass for a situation.

 8. There are mushrooms in my lawn.
 Should I worry about them?

-Many homeowners become worried when a prolific group of mushrooms develops in their yard (Figure 9–38).
+Many homeowners become worried when a prolific group of mushrooms develops in their yard.
 There is no need to worry about mushrooms with respect to your turf’s health.
 Mushrooms are fungi—ubiquitous organisms that grow and thrive in many turf systems.
 Typically mushrooms appear after a rain when the weather is warm.
 Spore germination during warm, moist conditions is how fungi reproduce.
 Mushrooms are lawn allies in that they feed on the organic material (such as thatch, buried wood, and tree roots) present in the yard, breaking it down into nutrients available to turf.
 Even when mushrooms develop into what is sometimes called a fairy ring, there is no need to fret.
 These types of fungi rarely damage turf used for home lawns.
 If substantial mushroom formation has developed, however, it may be time to consider a lawn aerification program.
 Aerification can help minimize the buildup of thatch, and it can also slow the development of mushrooms in the lawn.
 The best recommendation for managing mushrooms is to mow them.
 Fungicides are typically not effective against these fungi in a landscape.

 9. I noticed some orange stuff on my shoes after I walked through the grass.
 What is it?